turbonomic/mesosturbo/deploy/README.md

 ### Prerequisites
 * Turbonomic 5.9+
-* Running Mesos Apache XXX or Mesosphere DCOS 1.8
+* Running Mesos Apache or Mesosphere DCOS 1.8

 ### Step One: Deploying the Mesosturbo Docker Container Image
 > NOTE: Ensure that the Turbonomic Mesosturbo container image on DockerHub is accessible to the Marathon service in the Mesos Cluster.